-- 4.2.12 A series of exemptions were proposed within the consultation, these were based on work undertaken to develop the Partial Regulatory Impact Assessment.
+- 4.2.13 A series of exemptions were proposed within the consultation, which were based on work undertaken to develop the Partial Regulatory Impact Assessment.
 We had identified scenarios for certain visitors where it would not be proportionate to charge a levy.
 Additionally, we recognised the need to ensure certain accommodation types were outside of the scope of the policy.
-These were set out within the consultation and have been taken forward as part of the legislative proposals. - 4.2.13 The consultation set out a series of potential exemptions including for those who are homeless, Gypsy and Traveller sites and services provided on a charitable basis to shelter individuals.
-There was general advocation for the legislation to establish clear exemptions on a national basis.
-This will mean that where an exemption is set out in the legislation, the exemption will apply to all areas that use a visitor levy.
-There was limited appetite or evidence submitted highlighting the need for discretionary exemption powers. - 4.2.14 During the development of the legislation, it was recognised that the language used in the consultation around out of scope and exemptions needed to be better defined in order to stay consistent with terminology in other local and devolved tax legislation.
-We have therefore taken the approach to set out in the legislation three categories of stays in relation to the levy, that will be either, exempt, nil-rated or refunded:
+These were set out within the consultation and have been taken forward as part of the legislative proposals. - 4.2.14 The consultation set out a series of potential exemptions including for those who are homeless, Gypsy and Traveller sites and services provided on a charitable basis to shelter individuals.
+There was general